bartlomiej-gora/BuilderPatternDemo/README.md

 # BuilderPatternDemo
-BuilderPatternDemo for Worskhops at Silesian University of Technology
+BuilderPatternDemo for Workshops at Silesian University of Technology

 - Inspect the code, and tests
 - Perform refactor to builder pattern